ECON 4013 - Advanced Time Series Econometrics IV (H)

 North Terrace Campus - Semester 2 - 2016

 General Course Information

-Course Code ECON 4013 Course Advanced Time Series Econometrics IV (H) Coordinating Unit School of Economics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites ECON 4014 or equivalent Restrictions Available only to students enrolled in the Bachelor of Economics (Honours) program Course Description The aim of this course is to study time series methods in econometrics.
-Students are expected to have knowledge in statistics and Level IV econometrics or equivalent.
-Topics typically include stationarity, unit roots, autoregressive moving average (ARMA), forecasting, maximum likelihood estimation (MLE), vector autoregression (VAR), structural vector autoregression (SVAR), and co-integration.
+Course Code ECON 4013 Course Advanced Time Series Econometrics IV (H) Coordinating Unit School of Economics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Prerequisites ECON 4014 Restrictions Available only to students enrolled in the Bachelor of Economics (Honours) program Course Description The aim of this course is to study time series methods in econometrics.
+Students are expected to have knowledge in statistics and Level IV econometrics.
+Topics typically include stationarity, unit roots, autoregressive moving average (ARMA), forecasting, maximum likelihood estimation (MLE), spectral analysis, vector autoregression (VAR), Structural vector autoregression (SVAR), and co-integration.
 The emphasis is on understanding the methods and applying them to real-world data.

 Course Coordinator: Associate Professor Firmin Doko TchatokaLocation: Room 4.47, Nexus 10 Tower